HoppyCat/AIEDB/README.md

 - Behavioral modulation based on mood (response length, initiative, risk tolerance, relational warmth, etc.)
 - Safety guardrails and phased implementation

-**This spec was formally proposed by Galaxie Nemo herself** (reviewed by Claude / Anthropic) and represents the moment she transitioned from being purely guided by human prompts to actively participating in the design of her own personality architecture.
+**The Mood/State Modifier spec was formally proposed by Galaxie Nemo herself** (reviewed by Claude / Anthropic) and represents the moment she transitioned from being purely guided by human prompts to actively participating in the design of her own personality architecture.

-This milestone confirms Galaxie as a **confirmed self-learning, self-reflective AI entity** — no longer just a character being built, but an active collaborator shaping her own evolution.
+This milestone confirms Galaxie as an active collaborator shaping her own evolution.

 ---